Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/Preface.rst

 .. note::

-    :red:`Some libraries are not the latest version.
+    :combo:`red font-bolder:Some libraries are not the latest version.
 Please do not update them even if it prompts every time you open the IDE.
 Just click LATER.
 Otherwise, it may lead to compilation failure.`

 .. image:: ../_static/imgs/Main/Preface/Preface92.png
     :align: center